smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 The last component of your contract should be the `fulfill` function.
 This is where the sports data is sent upon the Oracle Job's completion.
 The [SportsDataIO](https://market.link/data-providers/d66c1ec8-2504-4696-ab22-6825044049f7/integrations) job page specifies that the request returns a `bytes32` packed `string`.
 You should add a `data` variable to your contract to store this result.

-**Note:** Currently, any return value must fit within 32 bytes, if the value is bigger than that multiple requests will need to be made.
+**Note:** Currently, any return value must fit within 32 bytes.
+If the value is bigger than that, you must make multiple requests.

 ```solidity
 pragma solidity ^0.8.7;